 The adductor canal block is a regional anesthesia technique that is performed for surgical procedures involving the knee and the medial aspect of the lower leg and ankle.
 Procedures that may require an adductor canal block include:

 - ORIF (Open reduction and internal fixation) of the ankle.

 Overview of the Adductor Canal Block

 The adductor canal block can be performed along with a popliteal sciatic nerve block to provide complete anesthesia of the lower leg below the knee.
 Compared to the femoral nerve block, the adductor canal block preserves quadriceps function and allows for earlier ambulation after surgery.
-Performing adductor canal blocks decrease intraoperative anesthetic requirements, reduce postoperative nausea and vomiting, and shorten the length of stay in recovery.
+Performing adductor canal blocks decreases intraoperative anesthetic requirements, reduces postoperative nausea and vomiting, and shortens the length of stay in recovery.
 They also reduce post-surgical pain, which minimizes or avoids the need for opioid medications.

 Risks and Side Effects